yglukhov/nimpy/README.md

 properly work with any.
 The C API symbols are loaded in runtime from whichever process has launched your module.

+## Troubleshooting
+- Importing the compiled module from Python fails with `ImportError: dynamic module does not define module export function ...`

+  Make sure that the module you're importing from Python has exactly the same name as the `nim` file which the module is implemented in.

 ## Future directions
 * exporting Nim types/functions as Python classes/methods